 The painting process has been optimised for injection with foil stripping.
-Limiting the thermal load on the stripper foil is a focus - and one of the main challenges - of the accumulator ring design and operation [147].
+Limiting the thermal load on the stripper foil is a focus - and one of the main challenges - of the accumulator ring design and operation [143].
 The painting is strongly affected by this challenge, in the sense that the thermal load on the stripper foil sets a limit for how small the transverse emittance can be.
 Painting to a small emittance implies that the circulating beam travels closer to the injected beam, which results in more unwanted foil crossings and a higher peak temperature in the foil.
-The conclusion of the painting optimisation study is that 60π mm mrad is the minimum emittance that can be tolerated with foil stripping.